Paying Employees “Under the Table”: Is it Worth the Risk?

 That’s not all.
 The audit could be retraced back to the beginning of your business, which will negatively affect your business entity.
 As a result, you’ll end up paying more than if you’d have reported all the transactions in the first place.
 Instead of cash payments, consider making direct deposits or paying employees in checks.
 This way, you are guaranteed a paper trail should the need arise.

-If you feel the process of handling payroll is overwhelming, you can hire the services of a third-party payroll company to handle employee payroll processing.
+If you feel the process of handling payroll is overwhelming, you can hire the services of a third-party payroll company to handle employee attendance tracking and payroll processing.
 Although these services will affect your bottom line, it will cost way cheaper than going through an IRS investigation or payroll audit.

 Try Our Alternative Method…